lauriewaller/PastaApi.Solution/README.md

 * MySQL Workbench

 ## Description
 This API follows RESTful principles and provides create, read, update, and delete functionality.
 Developers can filter GET requests using Origin and SauceType parameters.
 This API is a practice application written for homework exercises for Epicodus coding school.
-To view the UI for this API, see the [Pasta.Solution repo](https://github.com/lauriewaller/PastaApi.Solution).
+To view the UI for this API, see the [PastaClient.Solution repo](https://github.com/lauriewaller/PastaApi.Solution).

 ## Prerequisites